RonitPadhy/First-Demo/README.md

 # First-Demo
 This is just a demo for starting Git and GitHub.
-I will commit a changes in the code.
+I will commit a few changes in the code.